Onther-Tech/economics/Tokamaklayer2.md

 ![fee token dilemma](https://github.com/Onther-Tech/economics/blob/main/fee_token_dilemma.png)
 <br/>

-Unfortunately, an extremely tricky issue has prevented many layer 2 protocols from allowing their tokens to be fee tokens: potential downward pressures on the token price.
+Unfortunately, an extremely tricky issue has prevented many layer 2 protocols from allowing their tokens to be fee tokens: potential downward pressures on the token price from swapping TON for ETH to pay layer 1 fees.
 <br/>
 <br/>